PseudoDevs/IamGhost/bbmd6.md

-Last updated: 2024-04-12 05:45:10
+Last updated: 2024-04-12 05:48:21
-Random Quote: Grey Wind ate two of his fingers, and he laughed about it.  -  Robb Stark on Greatjon Umber
+Random Quote: You look like an Indian Kardashian. - Fabiola Torres